chqiwang/convseg/README.md

 It is better to use a nvidia GPU to accelerate the training procedure.

 ## Data
-Downlaod `data.zip` from [here](https://drive.google.com/open?id=0B-f0oKMQIe6sQVNxeE9JeUJfQ0k).
+Downlaod `data.zip` from [here](https://drive.google.com/open?id=0B-f0oKMQIe6sQVNxeE9JeUJfQ0k) (Note that the SIGHAN datasets should only be used for research purposes).
 Extract `data.zip` to this directory.
 So the file tree would be:

 	convseg
 	|	data